Aishikboy109/DialoGPT-Conversational-AI-Project/README.md

     `python main.py`

 **NOTE** :
-This project is under development
+-This project is under development
+-You need to install pyaudio manually : `sudo apt install python3-pyaudio` (For Debian-based Linux Distros), `pip install pyaudio` (For Windows)
-You need to sign up for at `https://huggingface.co/login` , get your own API Key, paste it in `main.py` and then run the code.
+-You need to sign up for at `https://huggingface.co/login` , get your own API Key, paste it in `main.py` and then run the code.